Skip to main content

 get_contracts_invoice_configuration

-Retrieve invoice configuration details for a specific contract in Procore to manage billing settings and payment terms.
+Retrieve the invoice configuration details for a specific contract using project and contract identifiers.
+Enables access to invoice settings for financial management.

 Instructions